polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 // Decrypting the above encrypted message. crypto.decrypt:x:- decryption-key:x:././*/crypto.rsa.create-key/[0,1]/*/private
+   verify-key:x:././*/crypto.rsa.create-key/[1,2]/*/public
 ```

 **Notice** - We're using only 512 bit strength in the above example.
 Make sure you (at least) use
 2048, preferably 4096 in real world usage.

-This slot can also optionally handle a **[seed]** argument, which will seed the CS RNG that's used to generate
+The **[crypto.encrypt]** slot can also optionally handle
+a **[seed]** argument, which will seed the CS RNG that's used to generate a symmetric AES encryption
+key.

-a symmetric AES encryption key.
-To understand what occurs in the above Hyperlambda example, let's walk through
+To understand what occurs in the above Hyperlambda example, let's walk through it step by step,
-it step by step, starting from the **[crypto.encrypt]** invocation.
+starting from the **[crypto.encrypt]** invocation.

 1. The message _"Some super secret message"_ is first cryptographically signed using the **[signing-key]**
 2. The signed message is then encrypted using a CSRNG generated AES key
 3. The AES key from the above is then encrypted using the **[encryption-key]**, that's assumed to be the recipient's public key
 4. The signing key's fingerprint is stored inside of the encrypted content, such that when the message is decrypted, the other party can verify that the signature originated from some trusted party
-5. The encryption key's fingerprint is stored as bytes, prepended before the encrypted message, which allows the other party to retrieve the correct decryption key, according to what encryption key the caller encrypted the message with
+5. The encryption key's fingerprint is stored as bytes, prepended before the encrypted message, which allows the other party to retrieve the correct decryption key, according to what encryption key the caller encrypted the message with.
+To retrieve a cryptography operation key fingerprint, you can use **[crypto.get-key]**

 Hence, the *only* thing that is in plain sight in the above encrypted message, is the fingerprint of the public
 key that was used to encrypt the message.
 Only after the message is decrypted, the signature for the message
 can be retrieved, together with the fingerprint of the key that was used to sign the message.
 Hence, what would
 normally be a more complete process, is that after the receiver decrypts the message, he should also verify that
-the signature originates from some trusted party - Such as illustrated below.
+the signature originates from some trusted party.
+This can be done by simply *omitting* the **[verify-key]** argument
+as you invoke **[crypto.decrypt]**, and then invoke **[crypto.get-key]** on the result of the decryption process,
+for then to use the result of **[crypto.get-key]** to lookup the public key used to *verify* the signature of the
+package.

 ```
 // Recipient's key.